 2008: Jim Neal for Senate

 Last night, in the North Caroline Democratic primary, Jim Neal lost in his bid to fight against Sen Elizabeth Dole for her seat in the US Senate to Democratic candidate Kay Hagen.
 However, he and his supporters have everything to be proud about and I wish Mr Neal all the very best in deciding next how he will continue his service to the community.
-This was his website for his 2008 run.

 Daily Kos Blog Post